alitalipcoskun/BITES-bank-backend/README.md

 @GlobalExceptionHandling is another approach, service by service expection handling is good thinking for bigger projects.

-Normal Throw error structure is not good for the frontend hence it is 500 coded.
+Normal Throw error structure is not good for the frontend hence it is 500 coded for every error.

 Request goes to the controller, then goes to the service, and the service makes the transformations for specified endpoint that is executed by the frontend.
 So, the exception is handled on service and goes to the controller again.

-## Exception Handling
+### Exception Handling
 Exception handler is kind of listener and detects whether we have an exception on them for the controller or controllers.
 It is not mandatory to catch errors.
 We have to capture the handled exceptions.
 When it receives exception, it gives feedback to the user.
 Instead of giving report, it returns comprehensive error message.